r0d3r1ch25/kubeflow-demo/README.md

 - ✅ **Apple Silicon** - Optimized for M-series Macs
 - ✅ **Modular** - Easy to understand and modify
 - ✅ **Production patterns** - Real MySQL, proper RBAC
-- ✅ **No Istio** - Simplified networking
+- ✅ **No Istio** - Simplified networking with NodePort access
+- ✅ **Init containers** - Proper startup dependencies

-## 🤝 Contributing
+## 🤝 Usage

-Found an issue or want to improve something?
-PRs welcome!
+Feel free to fork this repository or clone it for your own ML experiments.
+This setup is designed to be easily customizable for different use cases.

 ## 📄 License